BIRDSgroup/CausalFlux/README.md

 ## This repository contains three sections:

 1. CF framework
-2. Application of CF framework on the toy models
+2. Application of CF framework on the toy models (TMs)
-3. Application of CF framework on the real-world data
+3. Application of CF framework on the real-world data (E. coli)

 ### Section 1: Our CF framework
 This section presents the code for the CF-S and CF-MTR frameworks, applicable to any generic case.
 It includes information on the datasets required and the function arguments.
 A detailed methodology is described in our paper.

-### Section 2: Application of CF framework on the toy models
+### Section 2: Application of CF framework on the toy models (TMs)
 This section provides the following information:
 1) Codes/data for simulating the steady-state fluxes and gene expression data in the three TMs for the WT/KO cases under all the exchange rates.
 2) Codes/data for running the CF-S/MTR, TRIMER, and GIMME approach on the TMs.
 3) Codes/data for generating the necessary figures in the manuscript and supplemenatry material.

-### Section 3: Application of CF framework on the real-world data
+### Section 3: Application of CF framework on the real-world data (E. coli)
 This section provides the following information:
 1) Codes/data for running the CF-S/MTR tp perform single gene KOs in _E. coli_
-2) Codes/data to reconstruct/learn the parameters of the GRN for _E. coli_
+2) Codes/data to reconstruct/learn the parameters of the GRN (Gene Regularoty Network) for _E. coli_
 3) Codes/data for running the CF-S/MTR tp perform double gene KOs in _E. coli_
 4) Codes/data for generating the necessary table (Table 2 in the manuscript)

+### Glossary
+CF - Causal Flux (our methodology)
+CF-S and CF-MTR - Variants of CF (CF-S is CF-Sink and CF-MTR is CF-Metabolite Turnover) TM - Toy Model
+GRN - Gene Regulatory Network